+Searching for a wine tasting in London?
 This weekend saw one of the big events on the London food & wine calendar - the annual Spring tasting by Tutto and Gergovie Wines, which took place in Clapton’s Round Chapel.
-The tasting always causes a buzz, partly as lots of amazing winemakers come to showcase their wines, but also because it’s one of the best ‘natural’ wine tastings in town.
+The tasting always causes a buzz, partly as lots of amazing winemakers come to showcase their wines, but also because it’s one of the best natural wine tastings in London.

 So, now we know a bit more about natural wines, why not get sipping?
 Here are some of our favourites from the Spring tasting:

 Ca’ de Noci, Emilia Romagnia: Ca’ de Noci is a tiny, family owned winery in Emilia Romagna currently run by brothers Alberto and Giovanni.
 They work with ancient, native grape varieties such as Spergola, Malbo Gentile, Sgavetta and Montericco, but our favourite wine is Notte di Luna, a blend of Moscato Giallo, Spergola and Malvasia fermented and aged on skins to become an ‘orange’ wine, with brisk citrus acidity and ripe pink apple flavours with a complex and savoury finish.

 Philippe Jambon Beaujolais: Philippe and Catherine Jambon make amazing Gamay wines from their small plot of land in the northern Beaujolais, and have been ‘natural’ ever since they started back in 1997.
 Their wines are beautiful expressions of Gamay at it’s finest - with depth and structure that can only be achieved when made with the utmost care.